fuankarion/Vision17/Lab1-Linux/readme.md

    for example ``man find`` or just search in google :P .

-##Redirections
+##Input/Output Redirections
+Programs can work together in the linux envirrorment, we just have to porperly 'link' their outputs and their expected inputs.
+Here are some simple examples:

-2. Find the ```passwd```file, and redirect its contents error log to the 'Black Hole'
+1. Find the ```passwd```file, and redirect its contents error log to the 'Black Hole'
    >  ``find / -name passwd  2> /dev/null``

    The `` 2>`` operator redirects the error output to ``/dev/null``.
 This is a special file that acts as a sink, anything sent to it will disappear.
-Other useful redirection operations are
+Other useful I/O redirection operations are
       -  `` > `` : Redirect standard output to a file
       -  `` | `` : Redirect standard output to standard input of another program
       -  `` 2> ``: Redirect error output to a file
       -  `` < `` : Send contents of a file to standard input
       -  `` 2>&1``: Send error output to the same place as standard output

-3. To have a nicer display of the *passwd* file we can use the following command.
+2. To have a nicer display of the *passwd* file we can use the following command.
 It sends the content of the file to the ``tr`` command, which can be configured to format columns to tabs.

    ```bash